When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Technical lemmas for bosonic operators

 \end{proof} Therefore, given guarantees on the moments of quadrature up to the sixth order on the evolved output state, we can approximate the first two quadrature moments with the characteristic function of the output state up to arbitrary precision.
-This Lemma will be useful after we detail simulation algorithm to estimate the characteristic function.
-Since $\hat N_j^2 \succeq \hat q_j^4, \hat N_j^3 \succeq \hat q_j^6, \forall j \in (1,\dots,m)$ for the energy operator $\hat N$ (Eq.\ \ref{appeq:energy_op}), the condition of bounded fourth and sixth quadrature moments on the output state are expressed as condition on boundedness of second and third moments of $\hat N_j$ in the main text.
+This result will be useful after we detail simulation algorithm to estimate the characteristic function.
+Since $\hat N_j^2 \succeq \hat q_j^4, \hat N_j^3 \succeq \hat q_j^6, \forall j \in (1,\dots,m)$ for the energy operator $\hat N$ (Eq.\ \ref{appeq:energy_op}), the condition of bounded fourth and sixth quadrature moments on the output state can be expressed as condition on boundedness of second and third moments of $\hat N_j$, as is done in the main text.

-Note that similar techniques allow us to estimate higher and higher quadrature moments in terms of characteristic functions.
-However, this requires guarantees on magnitudes of higher and higher moments (because we need to expand the Taylor's remainder theorem up to higher and higher order terms), making the estimation impractical.
+Note that similar techniques allow us to estimate higher quadrature moments in terms of characteristic functions.
+However, this also requires guarantees on magnitudes of higher moments because we need to expand the Taylor's remainder theorem up to higher order terms.